omniaintranet/OmniaDocsG2/setup/setup-viva-engage/index.rst

 .. image:: setup-viva-1.png

-This is the info you have to enter.
+This is what you have to enter:

+.. image:: setup-viva-2.png

 Note the question marks.
-You can click them for instructions.
+You can click them for info.

-.. image:: setup-viva-2.png

 **4**.
 After creating the new app, click the link to generate the app token.